home

 A cleaner may be responsible for a variety of cleaning tasks, depending on the requirements of the job.
 Nowadays cleaners are likely to be multiskilled and able to tackle a wide range of service tasks.

-A cleaner in a private household removes dust and dirt.
-They may dust and polish furniture, sweep and mop floors, vacuum carpets, disinfect kitchens and bathrooms, and clean windows.
-They may also do washing and ironing.
+They may dust and polish furniture, sweep and mop floors, vacuum carpets, disinfect kitchens and bathrooms, and clean bathroom showers and any windows throughout the house.

 Some cleaners specialise in the deep cleaning of kitchens or ventilation units.
-Some may specialise in cleaning a house from top to bottom that has not been cleaned in a long time.
+Some may specialise in cleaning a house from top to bottom that has not been cleaned in a long time and some may offer a particular service such as professional end of tenancy cleaning.

 In addition to general domestic cleaners, some cleaners work in a team and go onto aeroplanes and trains, removing rubbish left by passengers and making sure the cabins or carriages are ready for the next journey.

 Some cleaners specialise in cleaning particular types of surfaces, such as windows or carpets.
-For more information on these, see the articles Carpet/Upholstery Cleaner and Window Cleaner.
+For more information on these, see the articles Job Guide - Carpet/Upholstery Cleaner and Job Guide - Window Cleaner.

 Working hours for cleaners vary greatly.
 Some cleaners work shifts, which may include early mornings and evenings.
 Part-time and casual work is common.
 Many cleaners are self-employed and work flexible hours.
 They may be given a set of keys and have to be sure that the building is locked and secure when they have finished.